isabelc/Max-Quantity-For-WC-Shops/readme.txt

 2. An individual product’s “Max Quantity Per Order” setting.
 It is found on the individual product page, in the Product Data box, on the Inventory tab.

 == Changelog ==

+= 1.5 =
+* New - Added filters to the error message strings.
+* Fixed - The max was not being enforced the input field for Variable products.
+* Fixed - The max now works even when backorders are enabled.

 = 1.4.3 =
 * Fixed - The max limit also works on Variable Products, as long as backorders are not enabled.